 Compliance is an ongoing business requirement.
 Now is always a good time to reassess and refine your compliance processes.

 After helping many product development teams in 2022 through the completion of their (g)(10) compliance and certification efforts, we recommend the following to help you get started with your (b)(10) planning process:

 - Determine what products need to be certified and review those products against the requirements.

 - Be sure your organization’s interpretation of terms like Information Blocking, PHI, ePHI, DRS, EHI, USCDI/ONDEC, SDOH, and LHR are the same as ONC’s.
 This article provides useful information about what health information ONC’s information blocking regulations cover https://www.healthit.gov/buzz-blog/information-blocking/say-hi-to-ehi

 - Identify inclusions and exclusions to your DRS, fully document them, and be ready to publicly communicate them to your customers and users.

 - Identify what standards your solution will follow.

 Don’t assume (b)(10) will be an easy effort.
 Now is the time to get started.
 Engage additional support soon where needed, so you’re not stuck pulling all-nighters this December, at increased reputational risk, or subject to enforcement action.

-The opinions, statements, and services offered by Drummond Advisory Services are separate and distinct from the Drummond Group Test Lab and Certification Body.
-The purpose of Drummond Advisory Services is to provide expert support and guidance for planning, analysis, and execution of certification activities, but does not negate the steps or required actions of the certification process.
-Use of Drummond Advisory Services will not make ONC Health IT certification by Drummond Group simpler, easier, faster or less expensive.
+The services offered by Drummond Advisory Services are separate and distinct from the Drummond Group Test Lab and Certification Body.
+The purpose of Drummond Advisory Services is to provide expert support and guidance for the planning, analysis, and execution of certification activities; it does not negate the steps or required actions of the certification process.
+Use of Drummond Advisory Services does not guarantee successful ONC Health IT testing or certification.